Stair Lift Prices and More: The Ultimate Stairlift Guide

 To enhance the safety and usability of your stair lift, there are a variety of additional options available.
 Please note that some options discussed below may not be available on all stair lift models offered by Lifeway Mobility.

 While both folding rails can prevent the rail from becoming tripping hazard at the bottom of the stairs, there are situations where the manual folding rail is better than the power folding rail and vice versa.
-Learn how to decide between the two folding rail options.

 Power Folding Footrest: